 Special Olympics Unified Champion Schools brings youth with and without intellectual disabilities together through education and sports to create school communities of acceptance and respect.
 The resources below are intended to help youth, programs and educators who are looking to become more involved with the Special Olympics movement.
+The Office of Special Education Programs at the US Department of Education (OSEP) has supported Special Olympics Unified Champion Schools in creating communities of inclusion and shaping attitudes on school campuses across the United States.

 Champions Together student activation resources, plus administrative forms for teachers/faculty/staff, are now located on our Champions Together Resources page.